On this page:

 3.10 Superintendent of Education responsible for Caring and Safe Schools shall:

-2. if the superintendent of schools recommends the suspension be upheld, and the adult student or student’s parent(s)/guardian(s) continue with the appeal;
+- continue with the appeal if the school superintendent recommends the suspension be upheld, and the adult student or student’s parent(s)/guardian(s) want to continue with the appeal;

-4. provide a copy of the report to the Student Discipline Committee and the principal and ensure that the item is placed on the committee’s agenda,
+- provide a copy of the report to the Student Discipline Committee and the principal and ensure that the item is placed on the Committee’s agenda;

-5. inform all relevant parties of the appeal date, and
+- inform all relevant parties of the appeal date; and

 3.11 The school Superintendent of Education shall: